Thomas Hodson: In Bangalore

 For some time, Hodson was involved in managing the Tamil works at Bangalore.
 After some time he moved back to Gubbi, living out in a tent.
 Rev. Thomas Cryer took over from Hodson as the Supervisor of the Wesleyan Tamil Mission.
-At this time William Arthur (an Irishman, after whom the William Arthur Memorial Church at Goobie is named after) and Peter Batchelor, laymen who came to Madras to run the Church Ministry Service (CMS) Press joined the Wesleyan Mission, and were transferred to the Weslyan Tamil Mission at Bangalore Cantonment.
+At this time William Arthur (an Irishman, after whom the William Arthur Memorial Church at Goobie is named after) and Peter Batchelor, laymen who came to Madras to run the Church Ministry Service (CMS) Press joined the Wesleyan Mission, and were transferred to the Wesleyan Tamil Mission at Bangalore Cantonment.
 Arthur them moved to Gubbi as the Wesleyan missionary.
 Thomas Hodson recorded the experiences of the Gubbi Mission in his book Old Daniel, or, Memoir of a converted Hindoo: with observations on mission work in the Goobbe circuit and description of village life in India, which provides an excellent account of village life in the 19th century Mysore State.